mszeu/PayShieldPressureTest/README.md

 The **EI** command used to generate the RSA key requires authorization, and the generation of 4096-bit keys is possible only for keyblock LMKs.

+The **--ecc** parameter uses the **FY** command to generate ECC keypairs:
+Depending on the firmware version the functionality may require a license and/or a firmware update.

 ## COPYRIGHT & LICENSE
   Please refer to the **LICENSE** file that is part of this project.